MicrosoftDocs/entra-docs/docs/architecture/permissions-manage-ops-guide-alerts.md

 * **Identity Performed Tasks with Unusual Timing**: This alert is for threat detection.
 Identities performing tasks outside their typical hours might indicate a compromised account, or a user accessing resources from an atypical location.
 * **Identity Performed Tasks with Unusual Types**: This alert is for threat detection.
 Identities suddenly performing tasks they don't usually perform might indicate a compromised account.

-For more on pre-configured alerts, see [create and view statistical anomaly alerts and alert triggers](~/permissions-management/product-statistical-anomalies.md).
+For more on these pre-configured alerts, see [create and view statistical anomaly alerts and alert triggers](~/permissions-management/product-statistical-anomalies.md).

 ### Respond to statistical anomaly alerts